-Prospective students interested in research in the Blenner Research Group should apply to the Clemson University graduate program in the College of Engineering & Science.
+Prospective students interested in research in the Blenner Research Group should apply to the Clemson University graduate program in the College of Engineering, Computing & Applied Science.
 Clemson graduate students and applying students interested in the Blenner Lab should email here.
 We are currently seeking students for the following types of projects: (1) Biomanufacturability by Design, where yeast and mammalian strain engineering is performed in a scaled down reactor environment for improved scale-up efficiency; (2) Engineering oleaginous yeast for production of omega-3 fatty acids, oleochemicals, and natural products, and (3) engineering radiation biosensors.
 There are opportunities to work collaboratively with Dr. Larsen's Group to develop novel targeting modalities for neural cell sub-populations and with Dr. Birtwistle's Group to develop gene interaction screens using Multiplexed Spectral Barcodes for Genome-Scale Screens

 MS Students enrolled at Clemson, in Chemical Engineering, Bioengineering, Biological Sciences, or Biosystems Engineering, are welcome to do research in our lab.
 Interested student should send a CV and a brief statement of interests to Dr. Blenner.

 Undergraduate research positions are available only for students willing to spend significant time training and working on high impact research leading to publication in a scholarly journal.
 Students must be able to work and think independently, must be detailed oriented, and can become meticulous in record keeping.
 Undergraduates who are interested in protein engineering or synthetic biology for biofuels, sustainable chemical production, or protein therapeutics should send a CV and brief statement of interests here.